-The aim of this project for the construction of the 68 MLD Delhi Gate Nalla Sewage Treatment Plant in New Delhi is to trap the highly polluted waste water flowing in the open drain (Delhi Gate Nalla), treat it to a high level, so that only clean, treated effluent is discharged into the river course, thus contributing towards the abatement of pollution in the river Yamuna.
+The 68 MLD Delhi Gate Nalla Sewage Treatment Plant in New Delhi was built to trap the highly polluted wastewater flowing in the open drain (Delhi Gate Nalla), treat it to a high level, so that only clean, treated effluent is discharged into the river course, thus contributing towards the abatement of pollution in the river Yamuna.

-The plant was to be built in a space with challenging constraints and encumbrances – huge space constraint, odd triangular land geometry, major flyover crossing the site, big open sewage drain at one end, HT Electric line along one side, a railway line along the other side, and above all at a VVIP location – right across the state’s Chief Minister Office.
+The land assigned to build this plant had its own challenges and encumbrances – huge space constraint, odd triangular land geometry, major flyover crossing the site, big open sewage drain at one end, HT Electric line along one side, a railway line along the other side, and above all at a VVIP location – right across the state’s Chief Minister Office.

 This plant is equipped with state-of-the-art Odour Control and Treatment System – a first of its kind in the history of Indian Sewage Treatment Plants.